learning-unlimited/ESP-Website/docs/admin/releases/06/README.rst

-The newly added ``studentinfo_shirt_type_selection`` Tag allows you to disable the student profile question that asks about shirt types (straight cut vs fitted), while retaining the question that asks about shirt size.
+The newly added ``studentinfo_shirt_type_selection`` Tag allows you to disable the student profile question that asks about shirt types (straight cut vs fitted cut), while retaining the question that asks about shirt size.
 This complements the existing ``teacherinfo_shirt_type_selection`` Tag, which controls the same behavior for the teacher and volunteer profiles.
 For either of these Tags, set the value to False to disable the question.